andloh/blog.loholt.io/content/posts/sops/index.md

 The most obvious one is that your value you give the secret key is not encrypted in any way, just encoded with base64.
 The main purpose with this is that your value should not be readable to the naked eye.
 If we where to push your encoded secret to e.g github, your secret would then be exposed.

-To solve this issue, we need to have a way of encrypting our secrets before we push it to our git and a way to make our continuous delivery too decrypt and deploy av secret to our Kubernetes clusters.
+To solve this issue, we need to have a way of encrypting our secrets before we push it to our git and a way to make our continuous delivery to decrypt and deploy av secret to our Kubernetes clusters.

 ## Why sops?

-Today we have multiple options for handling our secrets a secure way when they are consumed by our applications.
+Today we have multiple options for handling our secrets in a secure way when they are consumed by our applications.
 To list a few:

 - [Mozilla Sops](https://github.com/mozilla/sops)
 - [SealedSecrets](https://github.com/bitnami-labs/sealed-secrets)